1ofgp/arise-chk/README.md

 ToDo: add NTP synchronization.

 Timing scripts:
-- `getTime.sh` -- returns RTC and System time;
+- `getTime.py` -- returns RTC and System time;
-- `setRTC_time` -- set RTC time, not needed unless the RTC unit is disconnected or the battery is dead;
+- `setRTC_time.py` -- set RTC time, not needed unless the RTC unit is disconnected or the battery is dead;
 - `setSystemTime.sh` -- set System time.
 It is a good idea to set correct system time once the device is constantly running.